1980 Winter Olympics: Finances

 The increasing costs for the Games and charges of nepotism and mismanagement resulted in a federal auditor investigating the LPOOC.
-Public questions regarding accounting practices and contract awards resulted in the LPOOC's marketing director to be replaced.
-Further scrutiny came when another director was asked to resign when it became public they had not filed income taxes for a number of years.
+Public questions regarding accounting practices and contract awards resulted in the LPOOC's marketing director being replaced.
+Further scrutiny came when another director was asked to resign when it became public that the individual had not filed income taxes for a number of years.
 The company awarded the food management contract for the Games came under federal investigation for associations with organized crime.

 Revenue for the LPOOC came primarily from sponsorship contracts signed with more than 200 companies totaling around $30 million in cash, goods or services, and from the sale of broadcasting rights totaling $21 million and included $8 million donated to the IOC.

 Around 550,000 tickets were distributed for the 1980 Winter Olympic Games.
-Ticket distribution to the public included different regions of the United States (65.8%), Canada (6%) and other countries (8.2%).
-The remainder was distributed among sponsors and suppliers (8.7%), the US Olympic committee, the organizing committee, authorities, donors and authorized companies (10.1%) or kept in reserve (1.2%).
+Ticket distribution to the public included different regions of the United States (65.8%), Canada (6%), and other countries (8.2%).
+The remainder was distributed among sponsors and suppliers (8.7%), the US Olympic Committee, the organizing committee, authorities, donors, and authorized companies (10.1%), or kept in reserve (1.2%).
 The public prices for tickets ranged from $15 to $70.